grommet/grommet/src/js/components/MaskedInput/README.md

 **maskedInput.disabled.opacity**

 The opacity when the MaskedInput is disabled.
-Expects `number`.
+Expects `number | string`.

 Defaults to

 ```
-global.control.disabled.opacity
+undefined
 ```

 **global.control.disabled.opacity**